vinfante1346/visualizations/README.md

   - Select: True
   - Transaction: True
   - TruncateTable: True
-  # - Unknown: True # To allow unknown or unmapped statement types, uncomment and set Unknown: True.
+  - Unknown: False # To allow unknown or unmapped statement types, set Unknown: True.
   - Update: True
   - Use: True
 ```

+> [!INFO]
+> Previous versions of the configuration file supported specifying explicit values for columns and limit for each Cortex Search service.
+Instead, these are now exclusively dynamic based on user prompt.
+If not specified, a search service's default search_columns will be returned with a limit of 10.

 ## Connecting to Snowflake